fakemaria/qa_technical_challenge/README.md

 yarn run cypress open

 This will open cypress GUI and test can be run from there.
-To run a singles test for debugging purposes the property .only can be added to each it.
+To run a singles test for debugging purposes the property .only can be added to each (it).

 ## run the whole suite from terminal in headless mode